justas0221/ObjektinisProgramavimas3uzd/README.md

 # ObjektinisProgramavimas

-This is the sixth subversion of my project v0.1
+This is the first subversion of my project v0.2

 ## Features